 Manish Agrawal teaches courses in information assurance, business data communications and applications development.
-A professor in and chair of the Information Systems and Decision Sciences Department, Agrawal has been the recipient of USF's university-wide award recognizing teaching excellence.
+A professor in and former chair of the School of Information Systems and Management, Agrawal has been the recipient of USF's university-wide award recognizing teaching excellence.

 An expert in the areas of cyber security, social media analytics, software quality, offshoring and outsourcing, his research interests include extreme event response, social media analytics, decision fusion and software quality.
 He is an avid researcher and his work has been published in numerous academic journals, including Management Science, MIS Quarterly, the INFORMS Journal on Computing, the Journal of Management Information Systems, IEEE Transactions on Software Engineering, Decision Support Systems and the Journal of Organizational Computing and Electronic Commerce.
 His research and teaching have been funded by the U.S. National Science Foundation, the U.S. Department of Justice, the Indo-U.S. Science and Technology Forum and Sun Microsystems.
 Prior to joining academia, Agrawal was a member of the Indian Police Service.